jrpotter/notebook/notes/algebra/sequences/index.md

 <!--ID: 1709302343255-->
 END%%

-## Solving Recurrence Relations
+## Recurrence Relations

-We use three different strategies for solving recurrences:

-* Telescoping
-* Iteration
-* Characteristic Polynomials
+To solve a recurrence relation means to find a closed form for the relation (with respect to initial conditions).

 %%ANKI
 Basic